MicrosoftDocs/power-platform/power-platform/admin/vnet-support-overview.md

 We don't recommend any specific topology.
 However, our customers widely use the hub and spoke topology network model.

 ### Is linking an Azure subscription to my Power Platform tenant necessary to activate Virtual Network?

 Yes, to enable Virtual Network support for Power Platform environments, it's essential to have an Azure subscription associated with the Power Platform tenant.

-### How does Power Platform utilize Azure subnet delegation?
+### How does Power Platform use Azure subnet delegation?

-When a Power Platform environment has a delegated, Azure subnet assigned, it uses Azure Virtual Network injection to inject the container at runtime into a delegated subnet.
-In this process, a Network Interface Card (NIC) of container is allocated an IP address from the delegated subnet.
+When a Power Platform environment has a delegated Azure subnet assigned, it uses Azure Virtual Network injection to inject the container at runtime into a delegated subnet.
+During this process, a network interface card (NIC) of the container is allocated an IP address from the delegated subnet.
 The communication between the host (Power Platform) and the container occurs through a local port on the container, and the traffic flows over Azure Fabric.

-### Can I utilize an existing Virtual Network for Power Platform?
+### Can I use an existing Virtual Network for Power Platform?

-Yes, you can utilize an existing Virtual Network for Power Platform, as long as a single, new subnet within the Virtual Network is delegated specifically to Power Platform.
-It’s important to note that this delegated subnet shouldn't host any other services.
+Yes, you can use an existing Virtual Network for Power Platform, provided that a single, new subnet within the Virtual Network is delegated specifically to Power Platform.
+It's important to note that this delegated subnet should not host any other services.

-### Can I use US East 2 as the failover if I have my Power Platform environment in Canada?
+### Can I use US East 2 as the failover if my Power Platform environment is in Canada?

-To ensure proper failover, the primary and failover subnets must be provisioned in **canadacentral** and **canadaeast** respectively.
+To ensure proper failover, the primary and failover subnets must be provisioned in **canadacentral** and **canadaeast**, respectively.
 For effective failover, create the primary and failover subnets in the **canadacentral** and **canadaeast** regions, respectively.
 Additionally, establish Virtual Network peering between the primary and failover Virtual Networks, including the Virtual Network in the **useast2** region for connectivity.

 ### What is a Dataverse plug-in?

-A Dataverse plug-in is a piece of custom code that can be deployed into a Power Platform environment.
-This plug-in can be configured to run during events (like a change in data) or triggered as a Custom API.
+A Dataverse plug-in is a piece of custom code that can be deployed in a Power Platform environment.
+This plug-in can be configured to run during events (such as a change in data) or triggered as a Custom API.
 Learn more: [Dataverse Plug-ins](/power-apps/developer/data-platform/plug-ins)

-### How does a Dataverse plug-in execute?
+### How does a Dataverse plug-in run?

 A Dataverse plug-in operates within a container.
-When a Power Platform environment is assigned a delegated subnet, an IP address from that subnet’s address space is allocated to the Network Interface Card (NIC) of the container.
-Communication between the host (Power Platform) and the container takes place through a local port on the container, with traffic flowing over Azure Fabric.
+When a Power Platform environment is assigned a delegated subnet, an IP address from that subnet's address space is allocated to the network interface card (NIC) of the container.
+Communication between the host (Power Platform) and the container occurs through a local port on the container, and the traffic flows over Azure Fabric.

 ### Can multiple plug-ins run within the same container?

 Yes.
-In a given Power Platform or Dataverse environment, multiple plug-ins can indeed operate within the same container.
-Each container consumes one IP address from the subnet address space, and each container can execute multiple requests.
+In a given Power Platform or Dataverse environment, multiple plug-ins can operate within the same container.
+Each container consumes one IP address from the subnet address space, and each container can run multiple requests.

 ### How does the infrastructure handle an increase in concurrent plug-in executions?

-As the number of concurrent plug-in executions increases, the infrastructure automatically autoscales (out or in) to accommodate the load.
-The subnet delegated to a Power Platform environment should have sufficient address spaces to handle the peak volume of executions for the workloads in that Power Platform environment.
+As the number of concurrent plug-in executions increases, the infrastructure automatically scales out or in to accommodate the load.
+The subnet delegated to a Power Platform environment should have enough address spaces to handle the peak volume of executions for the workloads in that Power Platform environment.

 ### Who controls the Virtual Network and network policies associated with it?

 As a customer, you have ownership and control over the Virtual Network and its associated network policies.
-Power Platform, on the other hand, utilizes the allocated IP addresses from the delegated subnet within that Virtual Network.
+On the other hand, Power Platform uses the allocated IP addresses from the delegated subnet within that Virtual Network.

 ### How can I configure Virtual Network support for Power Platform in Dev/Test environments without using two separate Virtual Networks in different Azure regions?

-While having one Virtual Network and one dedicated subnet in each of your primary and secondary Azure regions is necessary for production workloads to ensure proper failover, for Dev/Test environments, we suggest utilizing a single Virtual Network with two dedicated subnets for Power Platform.
+One Virtual Network and one dedicated subnet in each of your primary and secondary Azure regions are required for production workloads to ensure proper failover.
+However, for Dev/Test environments, we recommend a single Virtual Network together with two dedicated subnets for Power Platform.

 ## Next steps